What Is Docker And How Should We Use It?

 / # uptime

-Executing the run command with the -it switches provides the link needed to communicate with a tty container.
+Executing the run command with the—, it switches provides the link to communicate with a tty container.
 You are now able to perform the desired commands.
-Use the docker run-help syntax to get acquainted with other uses and switches of the run command.
+Use the docker run-help syntax to get acquainted with the run command’s commands and switches.

 How to remove containers in Docker?

-As you can see, it is possible to get information about a container even after leaving it by command.
+As you can see, information about a container can be obtained even after leaving it by command.

 Docker ps –and obtained.
 The critical thing to note about containers is that not releasing the containers can take up disk space for no reason.
-Therefore, it is better to clean it after finishing work with a container.
+Therefore, cleaning it after finishing work with a container is better.
 The docker rm command is used to do this.
-When using the rm command, you must copy the container ID and paste them in the following order:
+When using the rm command, you must copy the container ID and paste it in the following order:

 $ docker rm 305297d7a235 ff0a5c3750b9